arhankundu99/System-Design/Networking/Networking Fundamentals/Section 3_ Internet Protocol (IP)/README.md

 There are two types of broadcast:
 - Local broadcast: In this, the content is broadcasted to all the other devices in the network and is rejected by the router.

 - Directed broacast: In this, the content is broadcasted to all the other devices in a specific network.
-This is not supported by many routers due to specific routers.
+This is not supported by many routers due to rapid network congestion.

 ![broadcast_1](images/broadcast_1.png)